How some women avoid hair loss during chemotherapy

 Hair loss due to chemotherapy is one of the more distressing parts of breast cancer for some women.

-"I thought that was one of the more traumatic parts of the whole cancer journey," said Emily Ferguson, 40, a two-time breast cancer survivor from Atlanta.
+"I thought that was one of the more traumatic parts of the whole cancer journey," said Emily Ferguson, 40, a breast cancer survivor from Atlanta.
 She lost her hair during her first bout with breast cancer in 2010.

 When she was diagnosed again in April 2015, she was determined not to lose her hair a second time.
 She had tried wigs the first time around but found them uncomfortable and impractical because of her active lifestyle that involves running and swimming.
 And most of all, she didn't feel like herself.